fleschutz/PowerShell/Docs/new-branch.md

 ## new-branch.ps1 - Creates and switches to a new branch in a Git repository

-This script creates and switches to a new branch in a Git repository.
+This PowerShell script creates and switches to a new branch in a Git repository.

 ## Parameters
 ```powershell